Committed To Becoming More Age-Friendly

 Why is it important?

-The approach ensures that there is a strong focus on social networks within neighbourhoods and the city; promotes social capital and participation; age-proofs and develops universal services; reduces social exclusion and works to change social structure and attitudes.
+- ensures that there is a strong focus on social networks within neighbourhoods and the city

 Building on previous work

 In October 2017, Leeds City Council and Leeds Older People’s Forum signed a five year agreement with the Centre for Ageing Better.
 The partnership has brought support and resources for research and innovation in some of our key areas – Community Transport, Community Action, Housing advice and information, and Age Friendly employers.